 If unlike me, you actually know how to ski, head up to the higher runs where there’s fewer people, or venture further afield to Mavrovo.

 For anyone who has drunk a pint of Guinness outside of Ireland…but then gone on to Dublin and actually drank a pint from the source: you’ll understand what I’m about to say.
-I had never truly tasted tomatoes until I ate them in Macedonia.
-Tomatoes in Macedonia taste like what I can only imagine the apple did to Eve in the garden of Eden.
+I had never truly tasted tomatoes until I ate them in North Macedonia.
+Tomatoes in North Macedonia taste like what I can only imagine the apple did to Eve in the garden of Eden.

 Tomatoes are so lusted after here, that my AirBNB host even has a tomato dealer that he will drive miles and miles to see to get his tomato hit.
 I was in ecstasy eating tomatoes from the fruitseller around the corner from him, so I can only imagine how even more amazing they must taste if you know the right tomato man.
 I need to get in on that deal.

 Standing in the grocery store I spot two piles of tomatoes.
 One hanging out on the left and one across the floor on the right.

 ‘What’s the difference?’
 I ask the shopkeeper.